makgyver/gossipy/README.md

 # gossipy
 Python module for simulating gossip learning and decentralized federated learning.

+## Documentation
+The documentation is available at https://makgyver.github.io/gossipy/

 ## Install
 **gossipy** is available as a [PyPI](https://pypi.org) module and it can be installed using `pip`: